rodrikraus/Spring-Students/README.md

-Basic java app that simulates a simple CRUD of students, using a local SQL database.
+Basic java website that simulates a simple CRUD of students, using a local SQL database.

 View of all the students
 ![](src/main/resources/screenshots/screen1.png)